EnriqueRT/HumanEukaryoticMicrobiota/README.md

 ### Sequencing_Depth_Filter

-- The `Final_Track_Tables` folder contains all `counts_track_table.tsv` tables for all projects and the concatenated table of all of them, `concat_track_table.tsv`, which combines all samples and their associated readings in the three QC steps.
+- The `Final_Track_Tables` folder contains all `counts_track_table.tsv` tables for all projects and the concatenated table of all of them, `concat_track_table.tsv`, which combines all samples and their associated reads in the three QC steps.

 - The `sequencing_depth_plot.Rmd` script has been used to set the sequencing depth threshold.